Pets and Divorce

 Discuss Your Concerns Regarding Pets and Divorce with an Experienced Colorado Family Law Attorney

 You, of course, do not think of your pets as things, but Colorado courts do not have the tools to consider them otherwise when it comes to your pets and divorce.
 The compassionate Colorado family law attorneys at Johnson Law Group recognize how much your pets mean to you and are committed to helping you strategize a favorable path forward that works for you and your family.
 Your pets cannot be quantified in terms of marital assets, and we are here to help ensure that they are not.
-To learn more about how we can help, please do not delay reaching out and contacting or calling us today by using (720) 463-4333 for calls or (720) 730-4558 for text-to-chat.
+To learn more about how we can help, please do not delay reaching out and calling us at 720-445-4444.

 Johnson Law Group Logo